kugwzk/zkwang.github.io/index.md

 layout: homepage
 ---

 Hi, my name is Zekun Wang (汪泽堃 in Chinese).
 I am currently a final year Ph.D. student from SCIR @ Harbin Institute of Technology.
 Fortunately, I am advised by Prof. Ming Liu and Prof. Bin Qin.
 I expect to graduate in 2025.
-Prior to this, I received my bachelar degree from Harbin Institute of Technology n 2019.
+Prior to this, I received my bachelar degree from Harbin Institute of Technology in 2019.

 My research interests have evolved to focus on developing:
 * Model/Data-Efficiency & Acceleration: Efficient architecture for XFMRs or hybrid ones; Pruning, distillation, quantization etc. to reduce model size and speedup inference; Efficient training LLMs/MLLMs with a small cost (time or data).